-If servers have no base entries or data, the cn=Sync User,cn=Root DNs,cn=config account needed to communicate cannot be created.
+If servers have no base entries or data, the cn=Sync User, cn=Root DNs, cn=config account needed to communicate cannot be created.
 Make sure that base entries are created on the destination servers.

 If synchronizing pre-encoded passwords to a Ping Directory Server destination, allow preencoded passwords in the default password policy.
+Password encryption must also be configured on the destination.
 Be sure that the password encryption algorithm is supported by both source and destination servers with the following command: